Chapter 4: Team Culture

 • Shows respect and engagement

-"Before we start, let's take 2 minutes to celebrate the week's wins."
+"Before we start, take 2 minutes to celebrate the week's wins."

 Onboarding New Team Members